NSLS2/n3xtware-abcd-config-demo/docs/tutorial-mvp-1.md

 │   ├── motorsims.yml
 │   ├── areadetectors.yml
 ```
+Where we can group the configurations of individual IOCs based on the `type` of IOC into a single configuration file.

-However, during a group setting of rapid change, we would suggest using individual files for each IOC configuration to avoid merge conflicts.
+However, for this demo, we would suggest using individual files for each IOC configuration to avoid merge conflicts.
 A downstream PR could refactor these many related IOCs into a single file.

 ```plaintext
 n3xtware-abcd-config-demo